Sunday, September 28, 2025

 Agentic AI transforms ERPs from simple systems of record into systems of action.
 Zhipu AI’s ComputerRL framework demonstrates this evolution, achieving 48.1% success rates on complex automation tasks – surpassing OpenAI’s models at 42.9%.

 The technology operates across platforms, extracting value from data wherever it lives.
-Instead of vendor-specific AI working only within silos, platform-agnostic AI orchestrates across any system, creating capabilities no single vendor can match.
+Instead of vendor-specific AI working only within silos, platform-agnostic AI orchestrates across any system.
+This creates capabilities no single vendor can match.

 Gartner predicts 15% of day-to-day work decisions will be made autonomously through agentic AI by 2028.
 This projection carries particular significance for procurement and supply chain operations, where complex trade-offs between cost, quality, and delivery timelines happen continuously.